zwang695/alexa-skills-list/skills/B01DL5E2PE/README.md

 To use the Today In History skill, try saying...

-* *Alexa, ask today in history what happened on this date in history.*
+* *Alexa, ask Today In History what happened on this date in history.*

-* *What happened on this date in history?*
+* *Alexa, ask Today In History what happened on this date*

-* *Tell me something that happened on this day in history.*
+* *Alexa, ask Today In History to generate a fact*

 Use This Day In History to ask what happened today in history to get a brief description about a historical event that occurred on today's date.